yuya-minamide/yuya-minamide/README.md

 ### Hi there 👋

-As a front-end developer with a background in computer science and machine engineering, I have strong skills in HTML, CSS, JavaScript, React.js, and Next.js.
+As a software engineer with a background in computer science and mechanical engineering, I have strong skills in Typescript, React.js, and Next.js.
 I am a hard worker with good communication skills and a proven ability to problem-solve and think creatively.
-I am confident in my ability to create high-quality, user-friendly web experiences and am excited to bring my skills and experience to a new team.
+I am confident in my ability to create high-quality, user-friendly web experiences.
 <br />
 <br />